 Kosalan art, like the Kosalans themselves, is obsessed with iconography of Yajur.
-Interlocked fangs, a many-armed demoness with red skin and golden armor, her razor javelins and belt of intestines accent pottery, mantles, carpets, jewelry, and just about everything else.
+Bloody tongues, a many-armed god with filed teeth - usually depicted as female - her skull necklace and various curved daggers accent pottery, mantles, carpets, jewelry, and just about everything else.